Container size -- A 1 to 3 gallon size pot is perfect for the first 1-2 months.

 Climate -- Full sun is usually too much for Red Brugmansia, except in cool, coastal areas like California.
 It flowers best in cooler temperatures, so give it afternoon shade in warm climates.

-It can tolerate light, brief frosts, but try to provide overhead protection .
+Mature plants can tolerate light, brief frosts, but try to provide overhead protection.
 If the freezes aren't hard, new growth will emerge from under the mulch in the spring.
+I recommend protecting young plants from frost the first 2 years.

-Pruning & shaping -- You may prune your plant to any shape you wish.
+Pruning & shaping -- Pruning isn't necessary, but you may prune your plant to any shape you wish.
 Avoid removing too many leaves at one time.

 Bugs to watch for -- Whitefly, spider mites (tiny "dots" under the leaves), Japanese beetles, aphids (green ones are hard to see), snails/slugs.